Advanced segmentation

 If we combine the 3 different concepts into one segment, it could look like the example below.

-The segment includes members who have made a purchase within the last 14 days, live on Zealand (with Greenlandic residents excluded).
-The purchased product is also in the ‘annual pass’ category.
+The segment contains contacts who have made a purchase within the last 14 days, live on Zealand (and Greenlanders are excluded).
+The purchased product is in the category ‘annual pass’

 It will look like this: